 With great pride and ambition we carry on moving our mission forward for a shared purpose.
 Champions for meaningful success, we thank you for uplifting us along the way.

 Each year Green Light Circus brings together the community in a way that strengthens the very roots of why began our organization in the first place.
 As one of the inceptive programs within DAC we hope to take these uncertain times and turn it into a pause of purpose.
 A time to remember all the indelible moments and regroup for a stronger season next year.
 May we show our community adoration and support to such a great program through continued passion and togetherness.

-Our hearts are with you all during this hard time.
-We will miss seeing our Circus Students but look forward to 2021.
+We missed seeing our Circus Students in 2020 but look forward to 2021.

 Any questions please call the GLC Program Director Mary Farina at 907-355-4699